mpuening/learn-jpa-hibernate/README.md

 The class uses Hibernate internals to produce the native query statement that is still required to execute the query.

+## `learn-jpa-hibernate-batch-operations`

+JPA batch operations align with JDBC batch operations and try to optimize a long series of SQL statements that need to be executed by the application.

+I have another Github project called `learn-apache-poi-xssf` that implements JPA batch statements.
+Feel free to review that project as an example for JPA batch operations.

 ## `learn-jpa-hibernate-active-record-aspects`
 ## `learn-jpa-hibernate-active-record-example`